 Apply a small amount of lubricant to each hinge, roller, and track.
 Use a cloth to wipe off any excess lubricant.

-What should I do if my garage door continues to make noise after lubrication?
+What should I do if my garage door makes noise after lubrication?

-If your garage door continues to make noise after lubrication, it may be a sign of a more serious problem.
+If your garage door continues to make noise after lubrication, it may be a sign of a more severe problem.
 Contact a professional garage door technician to inspect your system.

 Is garage door lubricant toxic?

 Most garage door lubricants are non-toxic and safe to use.
-However, it is always a good idea to read the label and follow the manufacturer’s instructions.
+However, reading the label and following the manufacturer’s instructions is always good.

 Can I use WD-40 as a garage door lubricant?

 No, WD-40 is not a suitable lubricant for garage doors.
-It is a solvent that can clean and degrease, but it does not provide long-term lubrication.
+It is a solvent that can clean and degrease but does not provide long-term lubrication.
 WD-40 is not specifically designed for garage doors and can cause damage to the door’s moving parts.

 Can I use silicone spray as a garage door lubricant?